Does your dog need Digestive Enzymes?

 Probiotics and digestive enzymes…are they the same thing?

 Well, not quite.
-While they do work hand in hand toward the same goal of harmonious digestion, they are quite different.
-Let’s discuss!
+While they do work hand in hand toward the same goal of harmonious digestion, they are pretty different.
+Let’s discuss it!

 Probiotics